U.S. flag

 Differential Diagnosis

-Psoriatic arthritis shares some clinical features with other inflammatory arthritides, including rheumatoid arthritis (RA), reactive arthritis (ReA), and ankylosing spondylitis (AS).
-In some cases, it is difficult to make a precise diagnosis.
-Unlike psoriatic arthritis, rheumatoid arthritis tends to be symmetrical and generally spares the DIP joints.
-Ankylosing spondylitis has an earlier age of onset compared to psoriatic arthritis, and sacroiliac involvement is usually symmetric rather than asymmetric.
-The salient features of psoriatic arthritis compared to other arthritides are shown in Table 2.
+Psoriatic arthritis shares some clinical features with other inflammatory arthritis, including rheumatoid arthritis, reactive arthritis, and ankylosing spondylosis.
+Some cases may be difficult to make a precise diagnosis.
+Unlike psoriatic arthritis, rheumatoid arthritis tends to be symmetrical and generally spares the distal interphalangeal joints.
+Ankylosing spondylosis has an earlier onset age than psoriatic arthritis, and sacroiliac involvement is usually symmetric rather than asymmetric.

 Treatment Planning